-- Blood test #1: between 10 and just under 14 weeks of pregnancy - Blood test #2: between 15 and just under 21 weeks of pregnancy
+- Blood test #1: between 9 and just under 14 weeks of pregnancy - Blood test #2: between 14 and just under 21 weeks of pregnancy (best to have test #2 done as early as possible ideally before 16 weeks)

-If you miss the first blood test, you may still have the second blood test.
-It is best if you have both blood tests when possible.
+If one misses the first blood test, one may still have the second blood test.
+However, it is best to have both blood tests when possible.
 Having both improves the accuracy of the screen result.

-Your health care provider will have your screen result within ten days after the second blood test.
+Results of screening are available within ten days after the second blood test.